How Does It Work?

 Once compromised, the endpoint can give up a mountain of an organisation's information along with access credentials that are keys to critical systems and data.
 The risk of exposure further increases when the compromised endpoint connects to the network and allows the attackers to spread laterally through the organisation's networked endpoints.

-The strongest defence against endpoint security risks is a layered security approach which includes best-in-class security solutions on the endpoint to check for malicious behaviour, signature matching, and other solutions that can inspect traffic going to and from the device.
-Additionally, detection and protection from email delivered threats early in the lifecycle of a threat is a primary strategy in stopping a large volume of endpoint security threats delivered into organisations.
+The strongest defence is a layered security approach which includes best-in-class security solutions on the endpoint to check for malicious behaviour, signature matching, and other solutions that can inspect traffic going to and from the device.
+Additionally, detection and protection from email delivered threats early in the lifecycle of a threat is a primary strategy in stopping a large volume of endpoint delivered threats into organisations.